soapdog/patchfox/docs/development/building.md

 * **copy:docs-root** copies the root folder of the documentation (don't forget to run this!).
 * **copy:index** copies `index.html`
 * **copy:package-assets** is a tricky one.
 During development, the _assets_ used by packages are in a folder called `assets`, but in the build they need to be in a directory closer to the packages.
 * **copy:package-docs** is similar to the previous script.
 During development, each package's documentation lives in a folder inside it.
-In the build process, these docs need to be moved to `dist/docs`.
+In the build process, these docs need to be copied to `dist/docs`.
 * **copy:browserAction** copies `browserAction.html`.
-This is the menu you see when you click the Patchfox icon on your browser's toolbar.
+This is the menu you see when you click the Patchfox icon in your browser's toolbar.

 ### Build scripts
-These scripts deal with all the transpiling and JS juggling used by our crazy ecosystem to turn the fantasy Javascript and Svelte code into something that the browser actually understands.
+These scripts deal with all the transpiling and JS juggling used by our crazy ecosystem to turn the fantasy Javascript and Svelte code into something that the browser understands.

 * **build:browserAction** builds the [_browser action_](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/browser_action) JS used by the menu you see on the browser toolbar.
 * **build:background** builds the [background script](https://developer.mozilla.org/en-US/docs/Mozilla/Add-ons/WebExtensions/manifest.json/background) for the add-on.